Open Call to All Artists and Creatives

 As part of the campaign, Otis College is proud to announce an open call for submissions to the 100 Projects.
 This call is open to all artists, designers, and other creative persons, with unique perspectives and approaches, who are interested in displaying their 100% commitment.
-The selected 100 Projects will be heavily promoted throughout the campaign and will receive $100 for participating.
+The selected 100 Projects will be heavily promoted throughout the campaign.
 The call is open to the public and a broad range of mediums and formats will be considered.
+Be one of the first 100 submissions and the application fee is waived.
 See below for project guidelines and details.

 What's Your 100%?